nayms/contracts-v3/docs/facets/IACLFacet.md

 |`true` | if object with given ID is a member, false otherwise|
 <br></br>
 ### isParentInGroup
-Check wheter a parent object belongs to the `_group` group in given context Objects can have a parent object, i.e. entity is a parent of a user
+Check whether a parent object belongs to the `_group` group in given context Objects can have a parent object, i.e. entity is a parent of a user
 ```solidity
   function isParentInGroup(